 - Brachytherapy, used often for prostate and breast cancers.

-In addition, UC San Diego Health physicians offer proton therapy though our affiliation with the Scripps Proton Therapy Center, one of the largest and most advanced proton therapy centers in the nation.
+In addition, UC San Diego Health physicians offer proton therapy at California Protons Cancer Therapy Center, one of the largest and most advanced proton therapy centers in the nation.

 For details on each kind of treatment, see